What is BCEF?

 - Projects that require a specific piece of hardware may be considered.
 However, grants for hardware for general classroom purposes cannot be considered.
 For example, we would consider a request for microscopes for a 3rd grade science class, but not for high school biology class, where microscopes are an integral part of the curriculum and should be supported in the regular school budget.

 - Projects that require a small paid stipend will be considered.
-However, BCEF will not fund stipends for the same project more than once; if a project becomes an ongoing or periodically offered part of a school’s offerings, the staff involved should seek funding from the BSD Stipend Committee.
+However, BCEF will not fund stipends for the same project more than once; if a project becomes an ongoing or periodically offered part of a school’s offerings, the staff involved should seek funding for any necessary stipends from the BSD Stipend Committee.

 - Technology – any grant request that includes the purchase of technology needs to fall within our grant guidelines.
 In addition, these grants must contain a plan for repair and maintenance developed in conjunction with the Director of Technology Integration for the Brunswick School System.